Our Office COVID-19 Information

 The Collaborative Model of Care

-The oldest hospital-based midwifery practice in Austin, we combine the non-interventionist approach of midwifery with the safety net of western medicine.
+We combine the non-interventionist approach of midwifery with the safety net of western medicine.
 Our goal is to allow the onset of natural labor and have patience with labor’s progress given the wide variation in each woman’s labor course.